ThemezerNX/sys-ftpd-light/README.md

 # sys-ftpd

-This is a nintendo-switch sysmodule which runs an ftpd-server in the background (on port 5000 with no auth).
+This is a nintendo-switch sysmodule which runs an ftpd-server in the background.
+This fork adds a custom `REB` FTP command that reboots the console.

-The key difference between sys-ftpd-light and [sys-ftpd](https://github.com/jakibaki/sys-ftpd) is that it applies a lot of changes to significantly reduce memory usage (from ~7MB to ~1MB).
-This includes removing all sound effects and reducing the buffer size reserved for the ftpd server.
+Hotkeys:

-Hotkeys: To help with security while there is are no login credentials, debugging, or otherwise, you can toggle the state of the server using the (+) + (-) + (X) button combination.
+You can toggle the state of the server using the (+) + (-) + (X) button combination.

 ---